-- A. Upon a student's request for accommodations and a review of appropriate documentation, the student and the Disability Services Counselor will complete an Accommodation Plan.
+- A. Upon a student's request for accommodations and a review of appropriate documentation (if required), the student and the Disability Services Counselor will meet to complete an Accommodation Plan.
 The plan authorizes the release of information to appropriate faculty members and outlines the agreed upon accommodations. - B. The Accommodation Plan may include a pre-determined schedule of meetings with the Disability Services Counselor to monitor progress. - C. The Disability Services Counselor will email an Accommodation Plan to the appropriate faculty member(s).
-It is essential that the plan be maintained in a confidential manner. - D. The Accommodation Plan must be updated prior to or at the time of registration each semester.
-Accommodations may not be provided without a current semester Accommodation Plan. - E. RCC does not provide services of a personal nature.
+A copy of the Accommodation Contract will also be placed in the instructor's mail.
+It is critical that both notices be maintained in a confidential manner. - D. The Accommodation Plan must be updated prior to or at the time of registration each semester. - E. RCC does not provide services of a personal nature.
 Arrangements for personal services are the student's responsibility. - F. Students are expected to comply with all college policies and procedures as outlined in the RCC Catalog & Student Handbook. - G. The Disability Services Counselor is available for faculty consultation and/or meetings with the students and faculty upon request.